bencottier/ai-conference-analysis/README.md

 - `spacy`
 - `allennlp`

-`bash code_release_pipeline.sh` will run the full pipeline necessary to reproduce the analysis of NeurIPS 2019 code release.
+`bash code_release_pipeline.sh` will run the full pipeline to reproduce the analysis of NeurIPS 2019 code release.
 Getting the data and doing named entity recognition take a long time, so in practice you may want to run the steps separately.

 ## Sample results